Marso22/Marso22/README.md

 ![Mobile view](https://github.com/Marso22/mind_board_games_blog/blob/main/static/images/mobile_view.png)

 #### Hackathon 2 (August 2025) - Companion App
 Utilising HTML, CSS, JS, Bootstrap, Django, Python, API, Heroku, PostgreSQL, Agile - our second hackathon project brought together the full stack skills learned since May 2025.
-We implemented func[...]
+We implemented functionality for users to create, read, update, and delete (CRUD) records.
+For the 2nd time we were a team of 4 and practiced to work together using repository to exchange our work and put all pieces together.

 <a href="https://github.com/JamieJB123/hackathon2" target="_blank">View Repo</a> <br>
 <a href="https://hackathon2-helper-182de8322106.herokuapp.com/" target="_blank">Visit Companion App Site</a>